Skip to main content

 93%

-• The graphics and atmosphere are reminiscent of classic 90s RPGs, enhancing the overall enjoyment of the game.
+• The graphics and sound design evoke a strong sense of nostalgia, reminiscent of classic 90s RPGs, enhancing the overall atmosphere of the game.

 • graphics